rainbowdashlabs/sql-java/docs/02/insert.md

 You can also use an alternative syntax to directly create a table with content.

-Lets say we want to create a table with money of the players.
+Let's say we want to create a table with money of the players.
 The table should contain the id and a fixed amount of money for each player for now.

 ```sql